polypoly-eu/polyPod/dev-utils/visualise-ui-hierarchy/README.md

 ## Usage

-fhd's fork of the react-component-hierarchy tool generates a, seemingly correct, tree view of the component hierarchy.
+fhd's fork of the react-component-hierarchy tool generates a (seemingly correct) tree view of the component hierarchy.
 The little `tree2dot` script then converts the UTF-8-art tree into a proper graph in dot notation.
 Finally, Graphviz is used to render that graph visually as an SVG.